You probably heard the advice that you should show enthusiasm in an interview if you want to get the job offer.

 For more ideas, here’s a list of 105 great questions to ask the interviewer.

-Overall, you should aim at ask at least two or three questions to each person you meet in the interview.
+Overall, you should aim to ask at least two or three questions to each person you meet in the interview.

 It’s a great way to show enthusiasm and if you don’t ask any questions, employers are a lot less likely to hire you.